aniubom/BI-demo/docs/04_dashboard-design.md

 Given I am viewing the BetaLife dashboard
 When I select the "Policy Status" filter with values 'Lapsed' and 'Canceled' And I group the data by product type
-Then I should see a bar chart showing the count of lapsed policies for each product type
+Then I should see a horizontal bar chart showing the percentage of lapsed policies across product types.

 When I hover over any bar in the chart
 Then I should see a tooltip displaying: